junian/homebrew-dotnet/README.md

 All .NET (dotnet) version of SDKs and Runtimes Homebrew Tap.

-The purpose of this homebrew
+The purpose of this homebrew is to be able to install .NET SDK side-by-side on macOS.

 ## How to Use